 Courage House – a long term residential program for minor victims of sex trafficking – is one of the first of its kind in Tanzania, Africa.

 The need is so great in Tanzania; hundreds of girls are being trafficked nightly in the small, rural town of Moshi where Courage House calls home.
 Like in the U.S. and other countries around the world, hard data is difficult to find on just how many children are being trafficked and how many are vulnerable to this type of exploitation.
-Recently a high level government official reported to CWW that 500 girls were recovered who were trafficked to India, with no safe place for them to go to begin the long journey of healing.
-CWW is fostering relationships with organizations who specialize in sting and rescue operations as well as working diligently to expand after care homes and services in this country.
+Our team is working at this time to collect data as best we can.
+Recently, a high level government official reported to CWW that 500 girls were recovered who were trafficked to India, with no safe place for them to go to begin the long journey of healing.
+CWW is fostering relationships with organizations who specialize in sting and rescue operations as well as working diligently to expand aftercare homes and services in this country.

 Recently, CWW was blessed by a partner church in Southern California who raised funds to make the dream of owning land in Africa a reality.
 Watch the video below to hear Pastor Nathan Hoff and his wife’s inspiring story.